-What do the studies show?
-While more human clinical trials need to be performed, early research reported on by the National Center for Biotechnology Information shows that CBD can help modulate and suppress the body’s immune responses.
+What the studies show: While more human clinical trials need to be performed, early research reported on by the National Center for Biotechnology Information shows that CBD can help modulate and suppress the body’s immune responses.

 CBD is also a known anti-inflammatory which has been shown to help reduce lung inflammation due to asthma, which is often allergy-induced.
 This same anti-inflammatory effect can help with some allergic responses that manifest on the skin.

-All the facts: While more research is required to determine how CBD for allergies might work in the long term, both anecdotal evidence and early research show that adopting a CBD regimen can be beneficial for those suffering from allergies.
+What the facts are: While more research is required to determine how CBD for allergies might work in the long term, both anecdotal evidence and early research show that adopting a CBD regimen can be beneficial for those suffering from allergies.

 What are allergies?

 Allergies are the body’s defensive immune response to a foreign substance that doesn’t cause a reaction in most people.
 That substance can be anything from pet dander, dust, or certain plant pollen, to foods like bananas or chocolate.

 A healthy immune system produces antibodies.
 Allergies cause your immune system to attack things that aren’t actually harmful and treat them as the enemy, causing inflammation of the skin, sinuses, airways, or digestive system.